antarctica/lantern/docs/dev.md

 ### Adding distribution formats

 1. if needed, register new media-types under the Metadata Standards resources site (`metadata-resources.data.bas.ac.uk`)
-1. create a new class under `lantern.models.item.catalogue.distributions`, inheriting from `Distribution` or a relevant subclass and tests under `tests.lantern_tests.models.item.catalogue.test_distributions`
+1. create a new class under `lantern.models.item.catalogue.distributions`:
+   - inheriting from `Distribution` or a relevant subclass
-1. configure the new distribution format class:
    - set the `matches` class method to determine an exclusive match for the distribution (typically via media types)
    - add an item to the `lantern.models.item.catalogue.enums.DistributionType` enum for the distribution type
+   - update tests under `tests.lantern_tests.models.item.catalogue.test_distributions`
 1. add the new class to the `lantern.models.item.catalogue.tabs.DataTab._supported_distributions` list
 1. if the distribution should use a collapsible information panel, edit the `src/lantern/resources/templates/_macros/_tabs/data.html.j2` macros in the [Site Templates](/docs/site.md#templates):